Skip to content

 Next I added the top and bottom of the table

-The top part will connect with finger joints, but I also wanted to double up the thickness with another top that will be glued on.
+The top part will connect with finger joints, but I also wanted to double up the thickness with another top that will be glued on (just as an additional finishing step).
 It will also have a 3mm engrave so that we can add some acrylic in the middle

 Here are all the parts laid out!